Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Using Humor to Manage Your Diabetes: Building Laughter into Your Routine

 Every day, Amanda goes for a walk near her San Diego home.
-The thirty-two year old has Type 2 diabetes, and regular exercise helps her keep healthy.
+The thirty-two-year-old has Type 2 diabetes, and regular exercise helps her keep healthy.
 "I can't say I go anywhere in particular," she said.
 "I just head for the beach and start walking."
 Along the way, she listens to audiobooks.
 "Only funny stuff," Amanda's quick to point out.
 "Right now, I'm listening to David Sedaris' latest book.
 Walking makes me feel good, laughing makes me feel good, so I figured why not combine the two?"

 Amanda may be on to something.
 Humor has a vital role to play in helping people with diabetes live happier, healthier lives.
 Laughing regularly improves the mood and has been found to contribute toward a more positive mindset.
 There are also very real, very physical benefits to laughter.
-Enjoying humor lowers the blood pressure, improves circulation, and can even help minimizing post-meal blood sugar spikes.
+Enjoying humor lowers blood pressure, improves circulation, and can even help minimize post-meal blood sugar spikes.

 Laughing regularly is an easy, fun, free way to improve your health.
-But sometimes those...
+But sometimes those laughs...

 Continue Reading...